fountainment/fountain-texture-packer/README.md

 Tips
 ----

-We may support other format in the future, like .plist for Cocos2d-x
+We may support other formats in future, like .plist for Cocos2d-x

 Licence
 -------